Luxury Yacht Charter Sicily

 As you approach the island of Marettimo, its dramatic, rocky peak jutting from the sea is a breathtaking sight that promises intense hiking trails with awe-inspiring overlooks along the way.
 The town of Marettimo itself offers rustic charm, with its quaint whitewashed houses and the remains of a Roman settlement.
 Cruise southward to Punta Cortiglio for a swim and snorkeling in the crystalline waters.
 Enjoy a cocktail on deck and take in the beauty and solitude that surrounds you.

 Your return cruise to Palermo affords the perfect opportunity to transition back to the real life.
-Reminisce about your trip and commit to memory the splendor of sailing the Mediterranean.
+Reminisce about your trip and commit to memory the splendor of sailing on your West Mediterranean yacht charter.

 TIME ZONE: Central European Time (GMT +2)